mobizt/FirebaseClient/FAQ.md

 - When the WiFi was managed for connection and reconnection by user code or third party library e.g. WiFiManager, you have to set the reconnect option in `DefaultNetwork` to false otherwise you are unable to re-connect to the WiFi due to interferences operations.

 - The voltage drops or noisy power supply cable can cause the server connection failure even WiFi was connected.
 Replace the power cable or usb cable with shorter length.
-Connect the large capacitor to your board Vcc and GND.
+Connect the large capacitor to your board Vcc and GND or use robust power supply.

-- The poor WiFi signal and many WiFi hotspot are sharing the same WiFi channels or nearby WiFi channels.
+- The poor WiFi signal and WiFi channels interference.
 In fist case you have to move your device close to the WiFi hotspot or extend the range of your WiFi.
-The second case, you can change the WiFi channel of your WiFi hotspot.
+The later case, you can change the WiFi channel of your WiFi hotspot.

 - WiFi AP was not responding because of static IP.
 You can connect your device to WiFi AP using DHCP instead.